Alexander McDonald (sculptor)

 Alexander McDonald, M'Donald or MacDonald (1794 – 23 March 1860) was a Scottish sculptor specialising in granite.
 He was also an expert on Egyptian granite sculpture.

+The firm of Alexander McDonald & Co lasted from 1820 until 1941.
 As a company, they were responsible for a huge number of major public monuments, graves and drinking fountains, all executed in polished granite, a technique perfected by the company.

-The firm of Alexander McDonald & Co lasted from 1820 until 1941.
 Their most noteworthy works include the fountains in Trafalgar Square and the tomb of Albert and Queen Victoria.

 Alexander McDonald Sr.

 He was born in the parish of Rannoch in Perthshire in 1794, the son of a crofter.

 He adapted the machines and equipment developed by Stewart McGlashan to enable the sculpting of granite.
 This had not been done since the time of the ancient Egyptians due to the extreme difficulty of working granite with any degree of accuracy.
 He travelled to the British Museum in London to make careful studies of the granite sculptures from ancient Egypt, removed from Luxor and Carnac.
 These inspired him to reinvent the lost skill of sculpting in granite.

 Taking machinery to Aberdeen (the main area of granite quarrying in Scotland) from 1829 onwards he developed a major (and highly profitable) business in creation of granite sculptures and headstones, of growing complexity with the passage of time.
 He also appears to have invested in nearby granite quarries, including Dancing Cairns Quarry in the Bucksburn district of north-west Aberdeen.

-In 1838 he went into business with William Leslie of Nethermuir, a building contractor and architect (and later Lord Provost of Aberdeen) but the business was dissolved in 1853 due to Leslie's growing interest in Aberdeen politics.
+In 1838 he went into business with William Leslie of Nethermuir, a building contractor and architect (and later Lord Provost of Aberdeen) as McDonald & Leslie.
 In the Great Exhibition of 1851 at the Crystal Palace in London they earned several medals for the quality of their work.

-In the final years before his death he brought William Leslie of Nethermuir into the company to create McDonald & Leslie.
+The business was dissolved in 1853 due to Leslie's growing interest in Aberdeen politics.

-He died of bronchitis on 23 March 1860 at his townhouse, 7 Bon Accord Square in Aberdeen.
+McDonald died of bronchitis on 23 March 1860 at his townhouse, 7 Bon Accord Square in Aberdeen.